MohammadNainy/go-learning/README.md

 as well as to calculate maximum and average grades.
 Practiced struct iteration, conditional logic, and slice manipulation in Go.

+### Stage 8 — JSON Persistence
+Implemented file-based data persistence using the `encoding/json` package.
+Learned how to convert Go structs and slices into JSON and save them to disk using `json.MarshalIndent` and `os.WriteFile`.
+Also practiced reading JSON data back into Go structs with `json.Unmarshal`, enabling data to persist between program runs.

 ---

 ## ⚙️ Tech Stack